Breathing Work, Breathwork, Breathing Exercises, Breathing.

 Walking down the beach with the ebb and flow of the surf and all those wonderful negative ions.
 Totally relaxed body positions that speak to an unhindered inhale and unobstructed energy pathways.
 Majid Ali might call this Limbic Breathing.

-Passive exercise positions such as the reflexive breathing in The New Optimal Breathing Kit and Secrets of Optimal Breathing Self Help Manual soon to be published in early 2009 and proper chairs that facilitate a bigger, easier breath.
+Passive exercise positions such as the reflexive breathing in The New Optimal Breathing Kit including the Secrets of Optimal Breathing Self Help Manual and proper chairs that facilitate a bigger, easier breath.

 Imagine the breath as it ebbs and flows like the ocean surf.
 Watch the body breathe as in a breathing meditation.
 You do influence the breath just by watching it as in Vipasana™, or even keeping your eyes open.